 The Botulinum toxin is tremendously dangerous.
 According to sources, some scientists say that 1 gram of the crystallized toxin could kill 1 million people, and a few kilograms could wipe out the whole planet.
 Insane, right?
 However, when the substance is in the hands of professionals, and they use it properly, it is safe but has side effects.

 The commercially released botox products include prabotulinumtoxin A (Jeuveau), abobotulinumtoxin A (Dysport), incobotulinumtoxin A (Xeomin), rimabotulinumtoxin B (Myobloc), and botulinum toxin A (Botox).
+Botulinum toxin type B, commercially known as Neurobloc (Myobloc), is also used in clinical applications, although its approval for cosmetic treatments is limited.

 Before considering botox, this is everything you should prepare for: